TheMrguiller/R-3-Detox/README.md

 - If a download fails, inspect `src/data/dataset_download.py` for the source URL and try a manual download.
 - Ensure `env/` exists and required packages are installed; create a venv via `python -m venv env && source env/bin/activate && pip install -r requirements.txt` if you add a consolidated `requirements.txt`.

-If you'd like, I can add a minimal consolidated `requirements.txt` and a short example showing how to run the full pipeline locally without SLURM.